Facilities and Activities

 Any size boat motor may be operated at "no wake" speeds.
 Canoeing on the river has also become popular.

 For yet another alternative, try canoeing on Volga River itself.
 You can put in on the southwest end of the park and take out right next to the road on the east side of the area.
-You can spend the entire day on the river view steep bluffs and wooded hillsides but only have to drive or walk back to the put in point two miles back down the road.
+You can spend the entire day on the river view steep bluffs and wooded hillsides but only have to drive or walk back to the put in point three miles back down the road.

 The area is open to public hunting during regular hunting seasons.
 White-tailed deer and wild turkey are popular quarries.